 Youth experts use game design techniques to build:

-the social and emotional skills they need to be healthy and resilient;
+the social and emotional skills and competence they need to be healthy and resilient

-the job skills and tools that support and protect their employment opportunities, mental health, and well-being; and
+the job skills and tools that support and protect their employment opportunities, mental health, and well-being

-systems thinking to recognize inequity along with meaningful opportunities to imagine and design a better world.
+the systems thinking to recognize inequity along with meaningful opportunities to imagine and design a better world

 Too many approaches to dismantling the cradle-to-prison pipeline rely on top-down directives and adult-driven policies and practices, while failing to seek input from the youth most impacted.
 Our program is innovative in its centering of the experiences, voices, wisdom, and knowledge of teens intimately familiar with the inner workings of the juvenile justice system.
-We provide opportunities to those most impacted by the cradle-to-prison pipeline, mentoring them to leverage their expertise to change the system.
+The SEED Institute provides opportunities to those most impacted by the harmful systems, mentoring them to leverage their expertise to change them.